Dimitris Diamantidis

-Dimitrios 'Dimitris' Diamantidis (Δημήτριος Διαμαντίδης /el/; born 6 May 1980) is a retired Greek professional basketball player, who spent the last twelve seasons of his EuroLeague career with Panathinaikos.
-Widely regarded as the greatest European player ever to grace the game, (Note: See) he marked his era by being the most versatile player in the EuroLeague, serving as an inspiration to a whole generation of young European stars.
-(Note: See) Diamantidis is the only Greek player who is a member of both the EuroLeague 2000–2010 All-Decade Team and the EuroLeague 2010–2020 All-Decade Team.
-In 2016, Diamantidis was honored with the highest European award, being named as a EuroLeague Legend for his career accomplishments.
-In 2025, he was voted by the fans as the Greatest Basketball Player in Euroleague’s 25th Anniversary.
+Dimitrios 'Dimitris' Diamantidis (Δημήτριος Διαμαντίδης /el/; born 6 May 1980) is a retired Greek professional basketball player who spent most of his career with Panathinaikos and now serves the team in a managerial role.

+Dimitris is highly decorated in European basketball, having been named a EuroLeague Legend in 2016.
+He is also the only Greek player who is a member of both the EuroLeague 2000–2010 All-Decade Team and the EuroLeague 2010–2020 All-Decade Team.

 At the age of fourteen, Diamantidis started his basketball career with the youth clubs of his hometown team, AS Kastoria.
-A year later, he made his professional debut with Iraklis Thessaloniki, had daughter, Ema Diamantidis and two years later by 2003, he had emerged as an all-around star in the Greek League.
+A year later, he made his professional debut with Iraklis Thessaloniki, and two years later by 2003, he had emerged as an all-around star in the Greek League.
 He became a member of Panathinaikos Athens in the summer of 2004, with whom he won three EuroLeague titles, in 2007, 2009, and 2011, with the last two coming as the team's captain.
 Diamantidis' numerous accolades in the premier European club competition include a EuroLeague MVP Award, two EuroLeague Final Four MVP Awards, four All-EuroLeague First Team selections, as well as a record six EuroLeague Best Defender Awards.
 He is the EuroLeague's all-time leader in steals since the stat was first officially recognized starting with the 1991–92 season.
 On 1 April 2016, he was honored with a EuroLeague Basketball Legend Award.

 Amidst a long series of "derbies of the eternal enemies", opposing Panathinaikos and Olympiacos Piraeus, Diamantidis thrived, as he faced Olympiacos every year for twelve consecutive seasons, including in eleven Greek League Finals, six Greek Cup Finals, and a EuroLeague semifinal.
 He won nine Greek League and ten Greek Cup titles, alongside four Greek League Finals MVP and a record six Greek League MVP awards, as well as two Greek Cup MVP awards.
 Diamantidis' personal friendship and rivalry with Olympiacos star Vassilis Spanoulis was at the center of attention throughout six Greek League Finals and three Greek Cup Finals encounters.
 Diamantidis' self-effacing psyche helped relieve tension between the two powerhouses, when he retired in 2016.